The basics needed...

 Smaller petite women, will need a smaller paddle around the 83" SQ (small).

 Paddles come in a variety of constructions, stay away from alloy paddles, they are normally the heaviest by far.
 A good fiberglass one would be middle of the range and most cost effective and durable for now.

 A Personal Flotation Device (is currently the law) and recommended for flat water paddling.
 PFD's come in a variety of options, from the cheapest being the over the head type that have constant buoyancy.
 These generally are maintenance free and come in bright colors so you can be seen easily.

 Another type would be the belt options.
 This is a normally a lifejacket with a gas canister inside and when needed, a light pull on the yellow toggle will inflate the jacket.

 Remember: PFD's are not required in surf conditions.

 Leashes come in many different forms.
 Use a coiled leash for river paddling and racing (knee cluff), and a straight leash for all other applications including surfing (ankle cluff).

 There are 2 types, one that connects around the top part of your leg, just under your knee (knee cluff), and the other around your ankle (ankle cluff).

-Leash length should be roughly same length as your board, and make sure your leash is suitable for paddle boarding, a surfing one, is allot thinner and may break easily, so be warned.
+Leash length should be roughly same length as your board or longer, and make sure your leash is suitable for paddle boarding, a surfing one, is allot thinner and may break easily, so be warned.